Glossary Dunning

 When setting up email templates, remember the following:

-By automating dunning emails, companies can ensure timely reminders are sent to all customers and reduce the risk of unpaid invoices.
+Automating dunning emails ensures timely reminders are sent to all customers and reduces the risk of unpaid invoices.

 Automate the Accounts Receivable Process